PULSE: Accelerating Distributed Pointer-Traversals on Disaggregated Memory (Extended Version): Introduction

+We design \name\footnote{\textbf{P}rocessing \textbf{U}nit for \textbf{L}inked \textbf{S}tructur\textbf{E}s.}, a distributed pointer-traversal framework for rack-scale disaggregated memory, to meet all of the above needs --- namely, expressiveness, energy efficiency, performance --- via a principled redesign of near-memory processing for disaggregated memory.
+Central to \name's design is an expressive iterator interface that readily lends itself to a unifying abstraction across most pointer traversals in linked data structures used in key-value stores~\cite{redis, memcached}, databases~\cite{mongodb, btree1, btree2, trie1, trie3}, and big-data analytics~\cite{powergraph, graphx, graphchi, pagerank} (\S\ref{sec:interface}). \name's use of this abstraction not only makes it immediately useful in this large family of real-world traversal-heavy use cases, but also enables (i) the use of familiar compiler toolchains to support these use cases with little to no application modifications and (ii) the design of tractable hardware accelerators and efficient distributed traversal mechanisms that exploit properties unique to iterator abstractions.

+In particular, \name enables transparent and efficient execution of pointer traversals for our iterator abstraction via a novel accelerator that employs a \emph{disaggregated} architecture to decouple logic and memory pipelines, exploiting the inherently sequential nature of compute and memory accesses in iterator execution (\S\ref{sec:accelerator}).
+This permits high utilization by provisioning more memory and fewer logic pipelines to cater to memory-centric pointer traversal workloads.
+A scheduler breaks pointer traversal logic from multiple concurrent workloads across the two sets of pipelines and employs a novel multiplexing strategy to maximize their utilization.
+While our implementation leverages an FPGA-based SmartNIC due to the high cost and complexity of ASIC fabrication, our ultimate vision is an ASIC-based realization for improved performance and energy efficiency.

-\item \name leverages the programmable network switch to facilitate distributed pointer traversals (\S\ref{sec:distributed}).
-This builds on the observation that pointer traversal across disaggregated memory nodes is essentially similar to packet routing at the network switch.
-As such, the programmable switch inspects the next pointer to be traversed within traversal request packets to determine the memory node it should forward the request to, at line rate. \end{itemize} We implement a prototype of \name on a disaggregated rack comprising commodity servers, SmartNICs, and a programmable switch (\S\ref{sec:impl}).
-Our evaluation shows that \name outperforms disaggregated caching systems with $10-64\times$ lower latency, $14.8-135.4\times$ higher throughput, and has $4.56-7.14\times$ less energy consumption than RPC-based schemes (\S\ref{sec:evaluation}).
+We enable distributed traversals by leveraging the insight that pointer traversal across network-attached memory nodes is equivalent to packet routing at the network switch (\S\ref{sec:distributed}).
+As such, \name leverages a programmable network switch to inspect the next pointer to be traversed within iterator requests and determine the next memory node to which the request should be forwarded --- both at line rate.

+We implement a real-system prototype of \name on a disaggregated rack of commodity servers, SmartNICs, and a programmable switch with full-system effects.
+None of \name's hardware or software changes are invasive or overly complex, ensuring deployability.
+Our evaluation of end-to-end real-world workloads shows that \name outperforms disaggregated caching systems with $9$--$34\times$ lower latency and $28$--$171\times$ higher throughput.
+Moreover, our Xilinx XRT~\cite{xilinx_xrt} and Intel RAPL~\cite{intel_rapl}-based power analysis shows that \name consumes $4.5$--$5\times$ less energy than RPC-based schemes (\S\ref{sec:evaluation}).